-Online Fraud and How It Can Affect You by Admin
+Online Fraud and How It Can Affect You by Jessica Hodges

 According to MSN news “High fraud rates continue to plague electronic commerce Web sites, with criminals expected to steal $2.6 billion from online merchants this year, according to a new survey.”
 Despite the fact that consumers and merchants are taking every effort to avoid getting hit with fraud, a survey conducted by Webroot, a Colorado company that sells consumer security software, concluded 1 out 7 online shoppers have been a victim of fraud.
 Many companies are now accidentally rejecting legitimate orders due to the increasing fraud attempts.

 Fraud expert, Ori Eisen, Founder and CIO of the 41st Parameter shares the latest trends on the more complex fraud scams.

 - Re-shipper/Rerouting Schemes — Taking advantage of the fact that during the holidays, organizations are more lenient about shipping to alternate names and addresses, since this is the most common purchase pattern at this time of year.
 This opens the door for orders to be fraudulently redirected via the freight carrier’s site to the thieves’ destination of choice.